munozcar/iris/README.md

 <img align="left" src="https://github.com/munozcar/IRIS/assets/32044135/c045b724-755e-4f9e-b086-308ff66c098d"  width="150" height="190">

 The emission lines are modeled using isothermal slabs, with a detailed wavelength-dependent opacity treatment that accounts for overlapping lines and saturation effects.
+IRIS is vectorized and optimized with jit, i.e. the code is compiled and can be significantly sped-up using GPUs.

-The user can use either a single slab, or a set of slabs to reproduce the effects of radial temperature and density gradients.
+One can use either a single slab, or a set of slabs to reproduce the effects of radial temperature and density gradients in the disk.

-For example, to generate a slab model that includes CO and H2O:
+For example, to model emission from CO and H2O using one slab for each:
 ```
 import iris as iris
 import numpy as np